ronaldbradford/pokemon-sleeve-manager/README.md

 - **Perspective Correction**: Straightens angled or skewed photos
 - **Better Comparisons**: Processed images lead to more accurate duplicate detection

+### How It Works
+Take a photo of your sleeve on a solid color background (like orange, blue, white, etc.) and the app will:
+1. Detect the edges of the sleeve using computer vision
+2. Find the four corners of the rectangular sleeve
+3. Apply perspective transform to straighten it
+4. Crop out the background
+5. Save the perfectly aligned sleeve image

+This means you can quickly snap photos with your phone on any colored surface and get professional-looking catalog images!

+## Features

 ### 🖼️ Image Management
 - **Add sleeves** with names, descriptions, and tags
 - **Upload images** via click or drag-and-drop
 - **Auto-process toggle** - enable/disable automatic cropping
 - **Preview processed images** before adding to collection
-- **Gallery View** - Clean image-only display of your entire collection
 - **Browse collection** with beautiful card-based gallery
 - **Edit metadata** for any sleeve in your collection
 - **Delete sleeves** when needed

+### 🎯 Auto-Processing Features
+- **Edge Detection**: Uses Canny edge detection to find sleeve boundaries
+- **Contour Analysis**: Identifies the largest rectangular object (your sleeve)
+- **4-Point Perspective Transform**: Straightens skewed or angled photos
+- **Background Removal**: Eliminates distracting backgrounds
+- **Preprocessing Options**: Toggle on/off for each upload or duplicate check

 ### 🔍 Smart Duplicate Detection
 - **Perceptual hashing** using both difference hash (dhash) and average hash (ahash)
-- **Find similar images** even if different file formats, sizes, or have minor edits
+- **Find similar images** even if they're different file formats, sizes, or have minor edits
 - **Auto-process before comparing** for more accurate duplicate detection
 - **Check duplicates** before adding to avoid redundant entries
 - **Similarity scoring** shows how closely images match (with percentages!)